umeshramya/jwt-http/README.md

     }

-app.setLoginRoute(loginMiddleWareMethod,"topsecret", 1); //second arg is secrete key  third arg is expire of token in minites app.setlogout();//this sets get method logout route setting jwt token = "" and route is `/logout`
+app.setLoginRoute(loginMiddleWareMethod,"topsecret", 1); //second arg is secrete key and third arg is expire of token in minites app.setlogout();//this sets get method logout route setting jwt token = "" and route is `/logout`